oelbourki/wil-playground-argocd/README.md

 # Wil's Playground Application

-This repository contains the Kubernetes manifests for deploying Wil's playground application from Docker Hub: https://hub.docker.com/r/wil42/playground
+This GitOps repository is used by ArgoCD to deploy Wil's playground application from Docker Hub: https://hub.docker.com/r/wil42/playground

 ## Application Details